salrashid123/tink_samples/README.md

 - `external_kms`: import and use an external AES GCM Key which is encrypted with KMS `EncryptedKeySet`.

 - `external_hmac`: import and use an external HMAC Key which is encrypted with KMS `EncryptedKeySet`.

+- `aes_key_convert/`: Encrypt with TINK and decrypt with crypto.aes